AhmedArslan/mutated_codons/README.md

 # How to perform
-copd and paste the code and all the files into one folder
+copy and paste the code and all the files into one folder

 import code

 from code import *

 code()